-- There are government-funded organizations that exist to help immigrants deal with the cost and complexity of the filing process.
+- Government-funded organizations that exist to help immigrants deal with the cost and complexity of the filing process.
 Some of them help with fees.
 Check out this list from USCIS and reach out to a few in your area.

 - Ask your employer to help pay your fees.
 Helping you get status helps them keep you as an employee.
 Hiring a new employee to replace you will probably cost them much more than the filing fees, so many employers are happy to help.

-- If you live in the San Francisco area, you can get a ZERO-interest loan from the nonprofit MAF to help pay your fees.
+- If you live in the San Francisco area, you may be able to get a zero-interest loan from the Mission Asset Fund to help pay your fees.